microsoft/ivy/doc/examples/leader.md

 received value is greater, it calls `trans.send` to send the value on to the next node.

-Here is the same object described in the implicit style:
+Here is the same isolate described in the implicit style:

     isolate app(me:node) = {